GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 # Learn-To-Code-Week-1

 ## Overview
 Our goal this week is to setup our developer environment and link it to our github account for maximum developer points.
-We'll also download the Atom text editor and get next weeks curriculum on our computer.
+We'll also download the Atom text editor and do a little bit of coding.

 Here's what we'll be doing:

+#### Overview of basic HTML concepts
+#### Overview of CSS concepts
 #### Signing up for github and learning about git
 #### Forking and cloning our first project
-#### Overview of basic HTML concepts
-#### Overview of CSS concepts
+#### Editing HTML/CSS and pushing code back up to Github.

 ## Overview of HTML